 jupyterhub_config.py file for use in the authentication process.

-You’re now ready to restart the Jupyterhub container(s) and sign in via KDP.
-Now the Oauth flow has been given the variables which are necessary to make authentication to KDP possible.
+You’re now ready to restart the Jupyterhub container(s) and sign in via Koverse.
+Now the Oauth flow has been given the variables which are necessary to make authentication to Koverse possible.
 Now we can follow through with building and running the container.
 Go ahead and run:

 docker build -t koverse/jupyterhub .